 The external evaluation of the Network of Schools focused on the 2007 - 2008 school year, but through ongoing evaluation of these programs, ConnectEd continues to build a base of research about the effectiveness of multiple pathway programs and how to improve them.

 There were two primary objectives for this evaluation:

 Due to the variety of approaches at network schools and student self-selection into the programs studied, this evaluation was expected to provide useful but not definitive evidence of the impact of pathways.

 The network consists of 16 schools throughout the state.
 In selecting participating schools, ConnectEd sought out multiple pathways programs that offer rigorous academic curriculum and high quality instruction, that specifically target underachieving students, and that were aligned to the industry sectors designated by the California Department of Education.
 A full list and map of schools in the ConnectEd network is available on their website.

 MPR drafted a final evaluation report focused on the 2007–08 school year.
 Prior to delivering the final report to ConnectEd and Irvine, they reviewed school-specific findings with administrators at each site and incorporated their reflections into the final report (available below).
+Student outcomes include:

 Many of the key findings from this evaluation support prior ConnectEd research about student performance in career academies.
-Additional background and data from the evaluation are available in the Insight report provided below and the full technical report from MPR.
+Additional background and data from the evaluation are available in the Insight report and the full technical report from MPR.

 In addition to encouraging student outcomes data, this evaluation also found challenges to implementing the pathways approach in network schools.
 Two key challenges were effectively integrating academic and technical curriculum, and ensuring the academic rigor of instruction.
 ConnectEd is focused on these challenges and on finding solutions in order to improve the effectiveness and reach of multiple pathways.
-Read more about the implications for their work on this page of their website.